aram10/csds345_interpreter/README.md

 # csds345_interpreter

 Interpreter written in Racket for a Java-like language.
-Semester project for CSDS 345: Programming Language Concepts at Case Western Reserve University.
+Spring 2021 semester project for CSDS 345: Programming Language Concepts at Case Western Reserve University.
 Credit to Dr. Harold Connamacher for the parser.

 Teammates: